 I’ve been offered deals, I’ve been turned down LOADS, nearly quit, didn’t quit, worked hard, met some great people and realised that music is something I’ve got to do.

 So, instead of asking you to believe sliced up quotes in the press or read reviews from a lifetime ago I’ll let you be the judge of what I’m up to.

 From this point onward, EJ Mann is going to do things differently – I’ll be documenting everything and sharing the process.

-No more chasing A&R guys, pitching to labels and hoping for radio play.
-I’m not interested in “who you know”, industry showcases or waiting for someone else to tell me what to do next.
+No more chasing “the big time”, pitching for fame.
+I’m not interested in “who you know” or waiting for someone else to tell me what to do next.

-In simple terms, I’m going to make good art and share it with you.
+In simple terms, I’m going to make good music and share it with you.